An inventor and his brother attempt to stop the hands of time in order to save their dying mother.

 Tom Needly stood by his mother’s hospital bed looking down on her frail figure wrapped in thin sheets of cotton.
 The room was quiet now that security had made those pesky reporters wait outside the building.
 Tom thought they acted like vultures; all trying to get a pick at a wounded piece of meat.

 Uncle Maury sat in the chair by the window.
-He cleared his throat loudly while he flipped through the channels on the in-room television bolted to the ceiling.
-He stopped at the local news and gave a raspy chuckle between wet coughs.
-“It’s us!” he said, pointing to the screen where local bronzed-skin newsman, Terry Aiden, stood at the entrance to the hospital, dressed in one of his usual well-tailored suits, holding a long-stemmed microphone.
+He cleared his throat loudly while he flipped through the channels on the in-room television bolted to the ceiling, stopping at the local news and giving a raspy chuckle between wet coughs.
+“It’s us!” he said, pointing to the screen where local bronzed-skin newsman, Terry Aiden, stood at the entrance to the hospital, dressed in one of his usual well-tailored suits and holding a long-stemmed microphone.
 Behind him, the rest of the vultures had gathered and they looked anxious, waiting for something—or someone to arrive.

 Uncle Maury appeared deaf to the request, his eyes still locked on the screen, his mouth hanging open in the form of a loose, childish grin.
 He put down the remote on the coffee table and leaned back in his chair.
 As he did, his gut drooped out from his worn “Green Bay Packers” t-shirt and settled over his belt buckle.
 He looked over to Todd and said, almost teasingly, “I bet they’re talking about your brother…” Then he reached back over to the coffee table with a cough and a grunt, picking up the remote and turning up the volume to drown out the systematic beeps of his sister’s heart monitor.
 Todd resigned and joined his uncle by the television as Terry Aiden spoke into the camera…